studybuffalo/studybuffalo/README.rst

     $ make --file=Makefile development-fresh

+   This will setup a fresh pipenv development environment, collect the Django static files, reset the Django database and run the model migrations, and load initial fixture data for testing.

 9. You should now be able to run the Django development server.
 You can test this with the following command, which will generate output similar to below::